Environment

 Eliminating waste

-Following the demolition of the Brindley building, we’ve crushed much of the material of the old building and re-used this to form the piling mat for the foundations of The Catalyst, saving transport and reducing project waste.
+Following the demolition of the Brindley building in 2019, we crushed much of the material of the old building and re-used this to form the piling mat for the foundations of The Catalyst, saving transport and reducing project waste.

-So far on the project VINCI have been able to re-use around 3000m² of crushed material from the demolition of the Brindley Building to form the pile mat.
-The timber is being reused for falseworks and formwork prior to it going in the skip and being recycled.
+VINCI were able to re-use around 3000m² of crushed material from the demolition of the Brindley Building to form the pile mat.
+The timber was also reused for falseworks and formwork prior to it going in the skip and being recycled.

-The team is also working with the main contractor to eliminate waste through a Construction Environment Management Plan, with the standard to reuse or recycle wherever possible.
-Social enterprise waste management partner Recycling Lives is being used on site to manage, recycle and dispose of our site waste.
+The University also worked with the main contractor to eliminate waste through a Construction Environment Management Plan, with the standard to reuse or recycle wherever possible.
+Social enterprise waste management partner Recycling Lives was used on site to manage, recycle and dispose of our site waste.

 Sustainable Urban Drainage Systems

-The spaces around the new building incorporate sustainable urban drainage systems to reduce flood risk and provide enhanced biodiversity through careful selection soft landscaping and planting.
+Spaces around The Catalyst incorporate sustainable urban drainage systems to reduce flood risk and provide enhanced biodiversity through careful selection soft landscaping and planting.

 Bat Conservation Initiatives

-With the knowledge that bats tend to return to their roosting spots, the University has since taken steps to ensure that whilst the Brindley building is no more that, The Catalyst remains a place that the bats can call home - all overseen by qualified ecologists to comply with strict licensing requirements.
+With the knowledge that bats tend to return to their roosting spots, the University took steps to ensure that whilst the Brindley building is no more that, The Catalyst remains a place that the bats can call home - all overseen by qualified ecologists to comply with strict licensing requirements.

-In the interim period whilst The Catalyst is being constructed, the University has created bat rooting provisions on the Ashley 2 building specifically for maternity roosts featuring heated bat boxes.
-What’s more, in collaboration with the architects of The Catalyst, roofing features have since been developed for the bats so that roosting features can be incorporated into the design.
+In the period whilst The Catalyst was being constructed, the University created bat rooting provisions on the Ashley 2 building specifically for maternity roosts featuring heated bat boxes.
+What’s more, in collaboration with the architects of The Catalyst, roofing features were developed for the bats so that roosting features were incorporated into the building design.

-The new features on The Catalyst building aim to replicate the old spaces the bats used and across the building over 20 roosting features have been incorporated into the building design.
+The new features on The Catalyst building aim to replicate the old spaces the bats used.
+Across the building over 20 roosting features were incorporated into the building design.
 This means that our caped crusaders including Whiskered Bats and Pipistrelle bats (plus their infants) can safely roost on all sides of the building within walls and on the roof without being disturbed.

 Social Schemes and Biodiversity

-The planting scheme and biodiversity around The Catalyst has been a key consideration.
+The planting scheme and biodiversity around The Catalyst was a key consideration.

-In addition, further suggestions are being assessed within the team that may lead to student projects, these include; wildflower planting between the hedgerow and Leek Road, supplement the already proposed planting at the top of the slope to create a ‘linear woodland garden’ and/or the creation of a wildflower meadow and pond on the Hammer head site.
+In addition, further suggestions were assessed that led to student project including; wildflower planting between the hedgerow and Leek Road, supplementing the already proposed planting at the top of the slope to create a ‘linear woodland garden’ and the creation of a wildflower meadow and pond on the former Brindley Hammer head site.

 in the UK for Quality Education